What Most Brands Get Wrong About Their Marketing Tech

-The best digital strategies don’t begin with a list of features.
-They begin with a simple question: what does the customer need to do, and how can we make that easier, faster, or more valuable?
+The best digital strategies begin with a straightforward question: what does the customer need to do, and what's making that harder than it should be?

 Your Customers Don't Care About Your Stack